War of the Two Pedros: 1363–1369

 From 1365 to 1369, Peter of Castile was preoccupied with maintaining his position on the Castilian throne against Henry of Trastámara.

 The Castilian Civil War began in 1366 and Peter of Castile was dethroned.
 He was assailed by his illegitimate brother Henry of Trastámara at the head of a host of soldiers of fortune, including Bertrand du Guesclin and Hugh Calveley.
 Peter abandoned the kingdom without daring to give battle, after retreating several times (first from Burgos, then from Toledo, and finally from Seville) in the face of the oncoming armies.
-Peter fled with his treasury to Portugal, where he was coldly received by his uncle, King Peter I of Portugal, and thence to Galicia, in northern Spain, where he ordered the murder of Suero, the archbishop of Santiago, and the dean, Perálvarez.
+Peter fled with his treasury to Portugal, where he was coldly received by his uncle, King Peter I of Portugal, and thence to Galicia, in northern Spain, where he ordered the murder of Suero, the Archbishop of Santiago, and the dean, Perálvarez.
 Both the Archbishop and the Dean were supporters of Henry.

-Peter of Castile was overthrown in 1369.
-He was killed by Henry.
+Peter of Castile was finally overthrown in 1369, when he was killed by Henry at the Battle of Montiel.